Shake, Rattle & Roll X

 Shake, Rattle & Roll X is a 2008 Filipino fantasy horror anthology film produced by Regal Entertainment and directed by Micheal Tuviera and Topel Lee.
-It is the tenth installment of the Shake, Rattle & Roll film series and the highest-grossing film in the series.
+It is the tenth installment of the Shake, Rattle & Roll film series, and the highest-grossing film in the series.
 The film is an official entry to the 34th Metro Manila Film Festival.
 The film was a box office success, and Robert Villar won the MMFF Award for Best Child Performer.

+This is also the last film appearance of actor Cris Daluz, who died in a stroke in Olongapo City, Zambales on February 12, 2009, at the age of 74.

 The eleventh installment, Shake, Rattle & Roll XI, was released in 2009.

 Plot

 "Emergency"

-On one windy night, Jay (JC De Vera) and Dennis (Janus Del Prado) were traveling along a dark highway, accidentally running over a pregnant woman (Mylene Dizon) crossing the street.
-They saw that she had a miscarriage, so they immediately carried her to the hospital.
+At night, Jay and Dennis travel along a dark highway, accidentally running over a pregnant woman crossing the street.
+They immediately rush her to the hospital.

-The mysterious woman was accompanied by other patients: a gay man named Julius (John Lapus) who was complaining about fever, an English-speaker named Eric (Eri Neeman) who keeps complaining about the hospital's defective apparatus and a "tortured" and badly injured man who immediately recognized the woman.
-He attempted to swipe her with his whip, but it only lead to his death.
+Other people in the ER were: a gay man named Julius who thinks he has a fever, an English-speaker named Eric who keeps complaining about the hospital's defective apparatus and a badly injured man who immediately recognizes the woman.
+He attempts to swipe her with his whip but soon dies.

-Hospital radiologist Dr. Sarah (Roxanne Guinoo) examines the woman using an ultrasound scanner.
-During the examination, a very eerie sound wailed through the air.
-They discovered that the infant died while inside the woman's womb.
-Meanwhile, Sarah went to the bathroom where it was revealed that she was apparently pregnant.
+Hospital radiologist Sarah examines the woman using an ultrasound scanner.
+During the examination, an eerie sound wails through the air.
+They discover that the infant died while inside the woman's womb.
+Meanwhile, Sarah goes to the bathroom where it is revealed that she is pregnant.

-The woman then was transferred into an isolation room.
-The hospital's administrator, Dr. Ignacio (Perry Escaño) became skeptical about the true nature of the woman.
-They speculated that she might not be human, so he decided to promote this idea which enraged Sarah.
+The woman is transferred into an isolation room.
+The hospital's administrator, Dr. Ignacio becomes skeptical about the true nature of the woman.
+They speculate that she might not be human, so he promotes this idea which enrages Sarah.

-Back in the isolation room, the woman had a dream of a man beating her with a magic whip: it was the same man who attempted her life as mentioned earlier.
-She gave a very shrill cry; a scream that gave evidence she was not human but an aswang, a vampire or flesh eating witch in Filipino mythology.
-Together with her husband (Wendell Ramos), who was also a witch, along with their race, they seek vengeance on humanity, ready to invade the hospital.
-The hospital tenants brace themselves for the incoming attack.
-Dr. Ignacio is the first to be killed by the aswang husband after terminating Dennis.
+Back in the isolation room, the woman dreams of the man who tried to kill her.
+She gives out a very shrill cry that proves she is not human but an aswang.
+Together with her husband, who is also an aswang, and their race, they invade the hospital.
+Dr. Ignacio is the first to be killed by the aswang husband.